-- Create a caching rule for the pages that support the User-Agent request header, as described in "Configuring Caching Rules and Rule Association" on page 9-9.
-In Step 13 of the procedure, select User-Agent in the Multiple Documents with the Same Selector by Other Headers section of the Edit/Add Caching, Personalization, and Compression Rule dialog box. - 2.
+- Create a caching rule for the pages that support the User-Agent request header, as described in "Configuring Caching Rules and Rule Association" on page 12-7.
+In Step 13 of the procedure, select User-Agent in the Multiple Objects with the Same Selector by Other Headers section of the Edit/Add Caching, Personalization, and Compression Rule dialog box. - 2.
 Use a text editor to open the webcache.xml file. - 3.
 Locate the GLOBALCACHINGRULES element. - 4.
-For each browser type, add the following subelements:
+For each browser type, add the following subelements in the next line after the GLOBALCACHINGRULES element:

-'''

-<USERAGENTREMAPRULE MATCHSTRING="browser"
+<USERAGENTREMAPRULE MATCHSTRING="browser" MAPPEDUSERAGENT="x-Oracle-Mapped-User-Agent\value" MAPTYPE="USERAGENT"/>

-MAPPEDUSERAGENT="x-Oracle-Mapped-User-Agent_value" MAPTYPE="USERAGENT"/>

-'''